thomas-haslwanter/statsintro/rst/statsBasics.rst

 #.
 In comparative studies, care is needed in making groups similar with
    respect to known sources of variation.

+#. **Important:** Make sure that your selection of samples/subject
+   sufficiently covers all parameters that you need!

-For example, if you select your subjects randomly from patients at a hospital, you automatically bias your sample towards subjects with health problems.
+Ad 1) For example, if you select your subjects randomly from patients at a hospital, you automatically bias your sample towards subjects with health problems.

+Ad 3) For example, if you test the efficacy of a new rehabilitation therapy for stroke patients, do *not* just select patients who have had a stroke: make sure that your patient selection includes even numbers of patients with mild, medium, and severe symptoms.
+Otherwise you may end up with data who primarily include patients with little or no aftereffects of the stroke.
+(I hate to admit that this type of mistake has repeatedly happened to me, and cost me many months of work!)

 Sample size
 ^^^^^^^^^^^^^